alonfaiman/RomanNumbers/README.md

 (D and M are not for simplicity)

+# Build
+The code is written in Kotlin and build via IntlliJ embedded kotlinc

+# Tests
 The code includes Junit tests and Expect.kt as the asseration framework.
 The code includes roman.txt with roman letters from 1 - 399 for using in the positive testing.

+# Running the tests
+Using IntlliJ IDE open the RomanNumbers project.
+File -> Open -> RomanNumber
+Run the RomanTest

+# Func rules
 The function follows these specific rules:

  1. Numerals can be concatenated to form a larger numeral (“XX” + “II” = 22)